United States Attorney for the Southern District of Texas

 The United States Attorney for the Southern District of Texas is the chief federal law enforcement officer in forty-three Texas counties.
 Established on July 1, 1902, the office represents the United States government in criminal and civil cases across the country.
 The SDTX handles a broad array of cases, including but not limited to those involving white collar crime, domestic terrorism, cybercrime, public corruption, organized crime, as well as civil rights disputes.

 In 1906, President Roosevelt named Lodowick “Lock” McDaniel of Grimes County, Texas, to be the first man appointed as the United States Attorney for the SDTX.
 Originally, the SDTX covered 36 counties.
 The court and the U.S. Attorney rotated between Galveston, Laredo, Brownsville and Houston which was a new seat for the court.
 Over the years, divisions were added, counties were transferred and divided and more judges and U.S. Attorney’s offices were opened.

-As of 20 January 2025, the acting United States attorney is Nicholas J. Ganjei.
+As of -0 July 2026, the United States attorney is Aaron Reitz.